syriebag/ART356_IxD/project_one/readme.md

 🪞 [Link to FUNity](https://syriebag.github.io/ART356_IxD/project_one/index.html)

 This project was inspired by Professor Tyler's comment about his appreciation of students having profile pictures in Canvas.
-With this, I thought, what if there's an avatar random generator that people can screenshot and use as a profile picture?
+With this, I thought, what if there's an avatar random generator that people can screenshot and use as their profile picture?

 ## Wireframe
 |**version 1**|**version 2**|